Have you ever asked yourself the question: “How do app owners make money?”

 Next in-line would be Amazon as they’re also a very popular ad network.

 Facebook ads is another good choice and I would expect a high revenue from them.

-Facebook gets paid very well as there is a high demand for marketers to do business with their platform and where there is high demand in anything then the cost also rises.
+Facebook gets paid very well as they have a high demand for marketers to do business with their platform and where there’s high demand in anything then the cost also rises.